Do you dream of owning a home? Qualifying for a mortgage through financing is one of the first steps to create a bridge between hope and reality.

 Conventional Loans - If you have the cash for a conventional loan (usually 20 percent down), you can avoid PMI all together.
 This is the primary benefit of a conventional loan, and it can save you quite a bit of money, as well as lower your monthly payment amount compared to an FHA loan.
 If you put less than 20 percent down, but still go with a conventional loan, your PMI will eventually drop off when you have 20 percent equity accumulated.
 You'll also need a higher credit score to qualify.
 620 is the stated minimum, but in our experience, don't expect to qualify unless you have something higher than that.

 FHA Loans - If you're a first time homebuyer, there's a good chance you may not have the cash on hand to put 20 percent down.
 That's where the FHA loan comes in.
 With as little as 3.5 percent down, you may qualify to own a home.
-Although you'll have to pay mortgage insurance, you'll be able to roll your up-front insurance costs into the loan.
-FHA loans also help people with lower credit scores qualify, even with scores as low as 500.
+Although you'll have to pay FHA mortgage insurance, you'll be able to roll your up-front insurance costs into the loan.
+The minimum FHA loan credit score helps people qualify, even with scores as low as 500.
 And the different types of home loans available can be very appealing.
 If you're wondering what your monthly payment might be with an FHA loan, check out this calculator.

 Now let's take a look at some other pros of getting an FHA loan.
 Here are seven to consider: